mou3adb/PARADVECT/README.md

 ### Capture criterion
 We adopted the solid contact as a capture criterion: a particle is captured as soon as it touches the wall of the body.
 The implementation of this criterion is general of bodies of any shape.
 I included in my thesis an appendix that explains the method I used to detect particles hitting the wall.

-### Classic flows
+### Classical flows
-In `msh_process.py`, you can create your own mesh with Gmsh, and assign to each node the solution of a classic flow (e.g. Couette, Poiseuille, inviscid flow around cylinder, etc.)
+In `msh_process.py`, you can create your own mesh with Gmsh, and assign to each node the solution of a classical flow (e.g. Couette, Poiseuille, inviscid flow around cylinder, etc.)

 ### Pathlines and frontlines
 We also provide scripts that calculate pathlines and frontlines of the flow in `pathline.py` and `frontline.py`.